fkie-cad/windowsScripts/winpe/README.md

 * /u The unmount mode.

 Since you don't know the drive letter in advance, the workflow would be:
-1.  `$ %prog_name% /v a:/disk.vhd /m 2 [/l V] [/d "c:\WinPE\mount"]`
+1.  `$ mountWinPE.bat /v a:/disk.vhd /m 2 [/l V] [/d "c:\WinPE\mount"]`
 2.  :: Get the drive letter, i.e. "V".
-3.  `$ %prog_name% /v a:/disk.vhd /m 1 /l V /d "c:\WinPE\mount"`
+3.  `$ mountWinPE.bat /v a:/disk.vhd /m 1 /l V /d "c:\WinPE\mount"`
 4.  :: Make the changes
-5.  `$ %prog_name% /v a:/disk.vhd /m 0 /l V /d "c:\WinPE\mount"`
+5.  `$ mountWinPE.bat /v a:/disk.vhd /m 0 /l V /d "c:\WinPE\mount"`

 When unmounting, the default is to use `/u commit`.
-But if an error message occurs, close all explorers and possibly open files of the mount and run again with `/u discard`.
+If an error message occurs, close all explorers and possibly open files of the mount and run again with `/u discard`.
-Sometimes even unrelated Windows and CMDs have to be closed to make it work without errors.
+Sometimes even unrelated windows and CMDs have to be closed to make it work without errors.